Simple to Make Stylish Frosted DIY Branch Christmas Tree

-DIY Christmas tree: On a recent trip to London, I went to one of my favourite stores, Heals.
-For those of you that don’t know, Heals is a very stylish interiors department stores that’s been around since 1810.
+I got the inspiration for these simple frosted branch Christmas tree after a trip to London.
+Whilst there I visited one of my favourite stores, Heals.
+For those of you that don’t know, Heals is a very stylish interiors department stores that has been around since 1810.

-The designer of the trees happened to be around at the time, and kindly told me how the trees were made so I could make my own.
+The designer of the trees happened to be around at the time and kindly told me how the branch Christmas trees were made so I could make my own.

-As well as being very simple and stylish, these trees cost virtually nothing to make.
-They are great for those of you who don’t have much space or want a second tree.
-You can either hang them flat against the wall or stand them up in a Christmas tree or umbrella stand.
+As well as looking good, these trees cost virtually nothing to make.
+They are also a great alternative for those of you who don’t have much space for a traditional Christmas tree in your home.
+Or they can just be a fun second Christmas tree.
+The branch Christmas tree either hang flat against the wall or placed in Christmas tree or umbrella stand.

 - Cable ties and garden wire